 - 160. The meeting agreed to take agenda items 7 and 8 together.
-The secretariat explained that the original intention was to present the document under discussion LC/CAR/G.236 in accordance with United Nations budgetary programmes and procedures.
-It was also noted that the secretariat was in fact operating within the Medium-Term Programme 1984-1989, with the period 1988-1989 being the last biennium of the current Medium-Term Plan. - 161.
-During the last few days the Committee for Programme Co-ordination (CPC) issued new instructions for the 1988-89 Medium Term Plan to be extended for a further biennium thereby obviating the need for a 1990-1995 Medium-Term Plan at this time. - 162.
-The secretariat outlined the structure of the Medium-Term Plan which comprised legislative authority, objectives, problems addressed strategies and evaluation procedures. - 163.
-The secretariat explained that document LC/CAR/G.236 is meant to be an input into the formal budgetary document of ECLAC which outlines specific outputs for 1990-1991, necessary for the approval of resources.
-Following discussion on this issue it was decided that comments and recommendations from member countries should be drafted into the document and should include specific priorities not included in the present draft document.
+The secretariat explained that the original intention had been to present the document under discussion (IC/CAR/G.236) in accordance with United Nations budgetary programmes and procedures.
+It was also noted that the secretariat was in fact operating within the Medium-term plan (1984-1989), the period 1988-1989 being the last biennium covered in it. - 161.
+During the last few days, the Committee for Programme Co-ordination (CPC) had issued new instructions for the 1988-1989 Medium-term plan to be extended for a further biennium thereby obviating the need for a 1990-1995 Medium-term plan at this time. - 162.
+The secretariat outlined the structure of the Medium-term plan which covered legislative authority, objectives, problems addressed, strategies and evaluation procedures. - 163.
+The secretariat explained that document IC/CAR/G.236 was meant to be an input into the formal budgetary document of ECIAC, which outlines specific outputs for 1990-1991, necessary if resources are to be approved.
+Following discussion on this issue, it was decided that comments and recommendations from member countries should be drafted into the document and should include specific priorities not included in the present draft document.